 - On June 23, 2016, a referendum was held in the United Kingdom to decide whether the United Kingdom should leave or remain in the European Union.
 The decision to leave won by 52% to 48%.

-- Recognizing the need to further advocate for strong IP protection and harmonization as the process of Brexit negotiations unfolds, INTA has decided to form a Brexit cross-committee taskforce to make recommendations on issues of particular concern to INTA.
-A finalized position paper will be published in November 2017.
-The Brexit cross-committee taskforce consists of designees from the Legislation and Regulation Committee/Europe and Central Asia Subcommittee, Trademark Office Practices Committee/European National TM Offices Subcommittee, Trademark Office Practices Committee/EUIPO Subcommittee, Trademark Office Practices Committee/Madrid System Subcommittee, Anticounterfeiting Committee/EU Subcommittee, Parallel Imports, Designs and Geographical Indications”.
+- In March 2017, recognizing the need to further advocate for strong IP protection and harmonization as the process of Brexit negotiations unfolds, INTA formed a Brexit Cross-Committee Taskforce to make recommendations on issues of particular concern to INTA.
+The Brexit Cross-Committee Taskforce consists of volunteers from the Legislation and Regulation Committee/Europe and Central Asia Subcommittee, Trademark Office Practices Committee/European National TM Offices Subcommittee, Trademark Office Practices Committee/EUIPO Subcommittee, Trademark Office Practices Committee/Madrid System Subcommittee, Anticounterfeiting Committee/EU Subcommittee, Parallel Imports Committee, Designs Committee, and Geographical Indications Committee.

 - In March 2017, INTA published the Brexit Brands Toolkit: Preparing Brand Owners for Brexit.
 Drafted by INTA’s Brexit Rapid Response Group, this document serves as a guide for companies on key Brexit issues and on determining the allocation of sufficient resources to prepare a company’s brands for Brexit.